Crystal vs metal singing bowls - Mindful Store

 Where to buy each

-If you've decided you want metal, we'd love to help, every singing bowl in our collection is hand-picked by our founders in Nepal, with audio samples and full provenance on each listing.
+If you've decided you want metal, we'd love to help - every bowl in our collection is hand-picked by our founders in Nepal, with audio samples and full provenance on each listing.

 Still not sure?
-Our beginner's guide to choosing a singing bowl includes a short bowl finder quiz that points you toward type, size, and budget based on your practice.
+Our beginner's guide to choosing a singing bowl will help you narrow down type, size, and budget based on your practice.

 Do crystal bowls break easily?